ozalpozqur/altogic-auth-angular/README.md

 ### Define our register page component

 Open `register.component.ts` and paste below code block to define.

+We will save session and user info to state if the api returns session.
+Then, user will be redirected to profile page.

+If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.
+> **Note:** `signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
+We will save the user's name to the database in this example.

 ```ts
 import { Component, OnInit } from '@angular/core';